 Maple Grove is a larger medium-sized city located in the state of Minnesota.
-With a population of 68,385 people and ten constituent neighborhoods, Maple Grove is the 11th largest community in Minnesota.
+With a population of 70,253 people and 16 constituent neighborhoods, Maple Grove is the ninth largest community in Minnesota.

 Maple Grove real estate is some of the most expensive in Minnesota, although Maple Grove house values don't compare to the most expensive real estate in the U.S.

-Maple Grove is a decidedly white-collar city, with fully 87.91% of the workforce employed in white-collar jobs, well above the national average.
-Overall, Maple Grove is a city of professionals, sales and office workers, and managers.
-There are especially a lot of people living in Maple Grove who work in management occupations (15.48%), sales jobs (13.24%), and office and administrative support (12.73%).
+Maple Grove is a decidedly white-collar city, with fully 87.69% of the workforce employed in white-collar jobs, well above the national average.
+Overall, Maple Grove is a city of professionals, managers, and sales and office workers.
+There are especially a lot of people living in Maple Grove who work in management occupations (14.66%), sales jobs (11.88%), and business and financial occupations (11.64%).

 Also of interest is that Maple Grove has more people living here who work in computers and math than 95% of the places in the US.

 Maple Grove is a somewhat ethnically-diverse city.
 The people who call Maple Grove home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Maple Grove residents report their race to be White, followed by Asian.
-Important ancestries of people in Maple Grove include Norwegian, Irish, Swedish, and English.
+The greatest number of Maple Grove residents report their race to be White, followed by Black or African-American.
+Important ancestries of people in Maple Grove include German, Norwegian, Irish, Swedish, and English.

 The most common language spoken in Maple Grove is English.
-Other important languages spoken here include Spanish and Vietnamese.
+Other important languages spoken here include Langs. of India and Other Asian languages.